KasMichta/hjkl/docs/PowerShell/variables.md

 # $Variable
 All variables in PowerShell start with a `$` symbol

 A variable is a place to store data.
 It's a box with a label on it.
-Let's say you have a list of 400 users with their names, email addresses, job titles etc. You can just put it in a variable called `$userlist`, and then just use the variable name when you need to reference it, or perform some process with it.
+Let's say you have a list of 400 users with their names, email addresses, job titles etc. You can just put it in a variable called `$userlist`, and then just use the variable name when you need to access it, or perform some process with it.

 ```powershell
 #Putting something in a variable